If you are in Jerusalem, you really must make it a point of visiting Temple Mount and Dome of the Rock.

 Lines to get inside Temple Mount

-I recommend visiting Temple Mount first thing in the morning.
-There are significantly less people trying to access the site at 7:30 than there are at 12:30.
+Make sure to plan your visit first thing in the morning.
+There are significantly less people trying to access the site at 7:30 am than there are at 12:30 pm.

-If you are visiting Jerusalem in peak season, or intend to enter during the early afternoon slot, make sure to arrive at least one hour in advance as there may be long lines and only a limited number of people can enter.
+If you are visiting Jerusalem in peak season, or intend to enter during the early afternoon slot, arrive at least one hour in advance as there may be long lines and only a limited number of people can enter.

-Much like any other holy site, you will have to be dressed conservatively to be allowed to enter Temple Mount.
+Much like any other holy site, you have to be dressed conservatively to walk inside Temple Mount.
 During winter time, this isn’t much of an issue as you’ll likely be wearing a jacket and pants / a long skirt anyways.

 But if you are visiting during the summer months, when Jerusalem tends to get quite hot, you may want to consider covering up for your visit.
-You must make sure that your chest, elbows and shoulders are covered.
+Your chest, elbows and shoulders must covered.
 It’s better to wear long pants or a dress / skirt that covers your knees, and a long sleeves shirt (you can carry one with you in your bag).
 Sandals are permitted.
 Women don’t need to cover your head.

 Praying and entering the mosques

 Only Muslims are allowed to pray inside Temple Mount.
-Unless you are a Muslim, you can’t visit Dome of the Rock inside or enter Al Aqsa Mosque.
+Unless you are a Muslim, you can’t go inside the Dome of the Rock or Al Aqsa Mosque.

 Jews can visit Temple Mount